kekse1/v3/README.md

 * https://libjs.de/lib/lib.js/ext/numeric.js

 ## Features / Modules
+*Partially* (much TODO) described in the [modules.md](./docs/modules/README.md) and it's successors, as shortly mentioned above in the 'Documentation' section..

+This is just a VERY QUICK OVERVIEW for you, as the documentation's state is smth. like pre-alpha...

 #### page.js, box.menu.js; ~home.
 My pages are lying in the 'home/' directory and will be loaded (by the menu atm) by using a hash